hermit-os/kernel/README.md

    Be sure, that the option `CONFIG_HERMIT_CORE` in `Processor type and features` is enabled.
 2. Go back to the root directory of this repository and build with `make` the Linux kernel, the HermitCore kernel, the cross-compiler, and the demo applications.
 3. Install the Linux kernel and its initial ramdisk on your system (see descriptions of your Linux distribution).
-   We recommend to disable Linux NO_HZ feature by setting the kernel parameter `no_hz=off`.
+   We recommend to disable Linux NO_HZ feature by setting the kernel parameter `nohz=off`.
 4. Register the HermitCore loader at your system with following command: `echo ":hermit:M:7:\\x42::/path2proyxy/proxy:" > /proc/sys/fs/binfmt_misc/register`, in which `path2proxy` defines the path to the loader.
    You find the loader `proxy` after building the HermiCore sources in the subdirectory `hermit/tools` of the directory, which contains this *README*.
 5. The IP device between HermitCore and Linux currently does not support IPv6.